CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-17.md

 # Lab 17: Review and Run Advanced Hunting Queries for Identity Signals

+## Overview

-In this task you will use advanced hunting queries in the Defender portal to detect identity-based threats.
+In this lab, you will run advanced hunting queries in the Microsoft Defender portal to detect identity-based threats.
+Using KQL (Kusto Query Language), you will identify and analyze alerts related to lateral movement attacks.

+⚠ **Important Usage Guidance:** Microsoft Defender for Identity may take some time to display query results or load identity-related data.
+This is expected behavior.
+If the results do not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. In the **Microsoft Defender** portal, click **Hunting (1)** in the left-hand navigation pane and select **Advanced hunting (2)** from the menu.